nraovic/Classic-arcade-game-clone-project/README.md

 ## How to run the game
-* The game can be run here: https://nraovic.github.io/Classic-arcade-game-clone-project/
+You can run the game following the link: https://nraovic.github.io/Classic-arcade-game-clone-project/

 Or:
 1. Open _index.html_